FlatAssembler/SVG-Pacman/README.md

 # SVG-Pacman
 An SVG Pacman, scripted in JavaScript and PHP.

-It used to be alive there: http://flatassembler.000webhostapp.com/pacman.php
+It used to be alive, until I got banned from 000webhost for "hate speech", there: http://flatassembler.000webhostapp.com/pacman.php

 Now, the front-end is available here: http://flatassembler.github.io/pacman.html